FabioLuca/invst/README.rst

 * Fetch the data from tickets besides AlphaVantage, as it only supports stocks.
   Adding other sources could support ETF's and crypto's for instance.
+* Fetch data from API's which provide more up-to-data data, without bigger delays such as 1-day delay, since it can impact the algorithm decision.
 * Complete the trading implementation, as the order placement is missing.
   Currently only the fetching of account and depot information is implemented.